Thomson Financial

 Thomson Financial was an arm of the Thomson Corporation, an information provider.
 When the Thomson Corporation merged with Reuters to form Thomson Reuters in April 2008, Thomson Financial was merged with the business of Reuters to form the Markets Division of Thomson Reuters.

 History

+Thomson acquired magazine publisher Faulkner & Gray in 1992.
 Thomson Financial expanded significantly when it acquired Primark, another financial information provider, on June 6, 2000, for $842 million in an all-cash deal.
 Primark owned many brands in both the U.S. and UK/Europe such as Datastream, Baseline Financial, Intellivate Capital Ventures (ICV), and IBES.
 The acquisition consolidated and combined competing financial information provision, for example the FirstCall and IBES earnings estimate data, under the same company.

 Thomson Financial sold its Thomson Media division in 2004.

-On 17 April 2008 the Thomson Corporation merged with Reuters and created the new company Thomson Reuters.
+On 17 April 2008, the Thomson Corporation merged with Reuters and created the new company Thomson Reuters.
 Thomson Financial and Reuters combined their businesses into the Markets Division: Sales & Trading, Enterprise, Investment & Advisory, and Media.
 The other Thomson operations were combined into the Professional Division: Legal, Healthcare & Science, and Tax & Accounting.
 Thomson Reuters Financial & Risk eventually became Refinitiv.